 - In another strip, Dilbert enters a stand up comedy competition which has the mandatory categories "Dan Quayle, Flatulence and The Warning Labels on Mattresess".

 - Happens in one Hägar the Horrible comic strip.

-- In horror movie parody Shriek If You Know What I Did Last Friday The Thirteenth, the characters are shown to have thrown a man hit by their car into the sea, but interpret threatening notes about it as being for other minor misdeeds.
+- In horror movie parody Shriek If You Know What I Did Last Friday the 13th, the characters are shown to have thrown a man hit by their car into the sea, but interpret threatening notes about it as being for other minor misdeeds.
 This ends with a girl accidentally pulling off a mattress tag in the middle of sex.
 With the local priest.